Rafael Barbosa (footballer, born 1983)

-Rafael Barbosa do Nascimento (born 10 August 1983) is a Brazilian footballer who plays for Hajer Club in the Saudi Professional League.
+Rafael Barbosa do Nascimento (born 10 August 1983) is a Brazilian former footballer.

-Never played in Brazil national league level, however he left for Europe in July 2009.
+Barbosa never played in Brazil national league level, however he left for Europe in July 2009.

 Biography

 Brazil state leagues

 Born in Rio de Janeiro, Barbosa started his career with Madureira, signed a 4 1/2-year contract on 1 July 2003.
 He was loaned to Flamengo (SP) in 2005.
 In October 2005 he was signed by Olaria.

 In December 2005, he signed a 1-year contract with Brusque for 2006 Campeonato Catarinense.
 He extended his contract in December 2006 for 2007 Campeonato Catarinense.